Robinlovelace/ukgeoportal/README.md

 [`{beekeeper}`](https://beekeeper.api2r.org/) package to generate the API wrappers.

-Instead it uses ad-hoc functions that make use of `{httr2}` to make the API calls.
+Instead it uses `sf` to make the API calls.

 The aim is to be as minimal and easy-to-maintain as possible.